ABAP Keyword Documentation → ABAP − Reference → Processing External Data → ABAP Database Access → ABAP SQL → ABAP SQL - Reads

 A Native SQL database commit closes the database cursor only after the cursor is used in a

-statement.
-A Native SQL database commit between the statement OPEN CURSOR and the firstFETCH
+FETCHstatement.
+A Native SQL database commit between the statement OPEN CURSOR and the firstFETCHstatement does not close the cursor. -

 The addition

-is ignored by the following:
+WITH HOLDis ignored by the following:

 - Implicit database commits